abhisekpaul/react-schema/README.md

 radio                        | Assigned to the radio button inside of a `radioOptionsInput`
 ## Default & Custom Input Types

-The default set of input types that ships with Winterfell are the following:
+The default set of input types that ships with ReactSchema are the following:

 - textInput
 - textareaInput